Muriel-Salvan/AutoLoad/README.md

 * You want to automatically re-launch the game with your latest save after a CTD?
 * You want to perform automated tasks on your game, and need to make sure the game can start, load a game, and run without human intervention?

-If you answered yes to at least 1 of those questions, then AutoLoader is for you.
+If you answered yes to at least 1 of those questions, then AutoLoad is for you.

 The list of games that are eligible to this tool (non-exhaustive list):
 * Skyrim Special Edition - Tested successfully.